Shelby219/Your-Thrift-Co./README.md

 - Items - This functionality involves a few components.
 The user once logged in is able to browse through items by category and view them either via category pages, or individually and also via clicking on a user profile the items up for sale by that user will be available.

 - Categories - The feature enables items to be categorized which them ables viewing via categories, which will enable and search and filter feature functionality for future.

-- Shopping Bag - The feature enables users to when purchasing items, to add them to their shopping bags.
-The shopping bag will work via displaying the items the user would like to purchase, grouping them via seller.
+- Shopping Bag - The feature enables users to when viewing items, to add them to their shopping bags.
+The shopping bag will work via displaying the items the user would like to purchase, grouping them via seller (which is a future plan).
 Then displaying a button to purchase each item.
 The idea will be the user can purchase groups of items grouped together via seller, however this feature will be for future.

 - Comments - NTH - This feature enables users to leave comments on item listings.